How is SONAR data so smart?

-SONAR is more than just data, it’s intelligence.
-The intuitive SONAR 5.0 platform allows users to quickly understand market conditions.
+SONAR is more than just freight data; it’s freight intelligence.
+The intuitive SONAR 6.0 platform allows users to quickly understand market conditions and make better business decisions.
 SONAR users also have the expertise of the FreightWaves Customer Success and Market Expert teams at their disposal.

 The FreightWaves team of data scientists and analysts consume the data and create standardized methodologies using deep-learning models derived from the data.
 Often the data received is unstructured and “dirty,” requiring cleaning and filtering by these experts.